-- 3.1 Restoration practices - Restoration practices and/or results are visible on the ground (including with regard to soil, water, and biodiversity management and conservation) and in accordance with Restoration Plan. - 3.2 Species selection and use Species and densities used are well-aligned with the Restoration Plan (i.e. technically and ecologically).
-Species provenance is known and demonstrated. - 3.3 Alien species - Where alien species are used, their use is justified in line with the Restoration Plan. - 3.4 Seedling/planting/regeneration survival Where seedling/planting establishment or natural regeneration is unsuccessful, gaps are being addressed in less than one (1) year or, as justified, within a more appropriate timeframe (e.g. for low production boreal contexts), through follow-up planting and/or improved natural succession techniques. - 3.5 Restoration threats controlled Protection against threats, as identified in planning or monitoring, is in place (fire, land-use change, grazing, pressures on the resource, etc.) and effective in protecting the ongoing restoration. - 3.6 Natural ecosystems and species protection Natural ecosystems and rare or threatened species in the restoration area as presented in the Restoration Plan are not damaged or degraded by restoration activities (for example overcollection of seed or wildings, harvesting of wood to build nursery, or construction of access roads or temporary buildings). - 3.7 Pollinator/propagator protection - Wildlife species that play an important role in pollination/propagation within the regenerating ecosystem are identified and protected (for example bats, butterflies, birds, rodents, etc.).
-(Continuous Improvement for SH&C and medium projects)
+- 3.1.1 Restoration practices - Restoration practices and/or results are visible on the ground (including soil, water, and biodiversity management and conservation) and in accordance with Restoration Plan20. - 3.1.2 Species selection and use - Species and densities used are well-aligned with the Restoration Plan (i.e. technically and ecologically sound).
+Species provenance is known and demonstrated. - 3.1.3 Alien species - Where alien species are used, their use is justified in line with the Restoration Plan. - 3.1.4 Seedling/planting/regeneration survival - Where seedling/planting establishment or natural regeneration is unsuccessful, gaps are being addressed in less than one (1) year or, as justified, within a different timeframe (e.g. for low production boreal contexts), through follow-up planting and/or improved natural regeneration techniques. - 3.1.5 Restoration threats controlled - Protection against threats, as identified in planning or monitoring, is in place (fire, land-use change, grazing, pressures on the resource, etc.) and effective in protecting the ongoing restoration.